-The team is led by Mrs Caroline Renton, Deputy Head – Pastoral, who is a pastoral specialist and the Designated Safeguarding Lead at School.
+The team is led by Mrs Shirley Watson, Deputy Head – Pastoral, who is a pastoral specialist.

 Head of Key Stage 3 - Mrs Shirley Watson (Years 7-9)

 Head of Key Stage 4 - Ms Celia Tedd (Years 10 and 11)

 Head of Key Stage 5 - Mrs Murphy (Lower and Upper Sixth)

 Head of Year 7 - Mrs Topping and her specialist tutor team, ensure that all Year 7s have a smooth transition as they progress from primary school, through Year 7 into secondary school.

 Girls are arranged in forms in year groups, allowing the pastoral team to provide the best care for them and their needs at a particular age.
 The forms are created not on friendships but on ensuring a mix of ability and interests and are reconstructed in Years 8, 10 and Lower Sixth.
 This encourages girls to develop their social skills and to be able to work with any of their peers in and out of lessons.

 We have an onsite Nurse who is on hand for medical and emotional support.